Non-Human Identity Management: A Guide

 Service accounts are used in cloud environments to manage access to resources.
 For example, AWS IAM roles, Azure Managed Identities, and Google Cloud Service Accounts are designed to provide secure access to services and data.
 Proper management of these accounts includes setting stringent access controls and regularly auditing permissions.

-NHIM is the practice of managing and securing identities not tied to individual users.
-Its purpose is to ensure that non-human identities are properly authenticated, authorized, and audited, maintaining the security and integrity of systems and data they interact with.
+NHIM is the practice of managing and securing identities that are not tied to individual users.
+Its purpose is to ensure that identities are properly authenticated, authorized, and audited, maintaining the integrity of the systems and data they interact with.
 Effective secrets management is integral to NHIM, and both are essential components of a good application security strategy.

 Other key components include:

-- Identity Provisioning: Automating the creation and deployment of non-human identities based on predefined policies.
+• Identity Provisioning: Automating the creation and deployment of identities based on predefined policies.

-- Authentication: Ensuring that non-human identities prove their identity through secure methods such as API keys, tokens, and certificates.
+• Authentication: Ensuring that non-human entities prove their identity through secure methods such as API keys, tokens, and certificates.

-- Authorization: Granting appropriate access levels to non-human identities based on the principle of least privilege.
+• Authorization: Granting appropriate access levels to identities based on the principle of least privilege.

 To implement an effective identity management strategy, it’s essential you understand the differences between managing human and non-human identities.
 We can summarize these differences in three broad categories.